apigee/apigee-go-gen/README.md

 Some popular tool that also use this same engine are [Helm](https://helm.sh/), and [Hugo](https://gohugo.io/).

-Below are a few examples of how to use the `render bundle` command for generating API Proxies from OAS, GraphQL, and GRPC.
+Below are a few examples of how to use the `render apiproxy` command for generating API Proxies from OAS, GraphQL, and GRPC.

 ### Creating API Proxy from OpenAPI Spec

-You can use the `render bundle` command to create a bundle using a template and an OpenAPI spec as input.
+You can use the `render apiproxy` command to create a bundle using a template and an OpenAPI spec as input.

 **How it Works:**